Polar-Tang/notes-backend/markdown/Hacking Apis/evasive_techniques&rate_limit_testing/Testing_rate-limit.md

 ```
 Or maybe just a `429 too many request` after a bruteforcing.
 ###### Adjusting rate-limit in **WFUZZ**
-Sometimes the rate-limit could be more thight that what you need, so you could adjust the flags in your WFUZZ.
+Sometimes the rate-limit could be more tight of what you need, so you could adjust the flags in your WFUZZ.
 Using the -t option allows you to specify the concurrent number of connections, and the -s option allows you to specify a time delay between requests.
 ![[Pasted image 20241029103001.png]]

 ###### Adjusting rate-limit in **Burpsuite**